marcadam/Twitter/README.md

 - [x] Disable tweet button when there is no text or when there is too much text.
 - [x] Disable retweet button and display a diferent icon when the tweet is from the logged in user.

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. When you upate counts on things like retweets or favorites/likes is it best to just make changes to your local copies and revert if the request failed?
-Or is it better to update the UI after you get back the successful response?
-I went with the former thinking it seemed odd if I favorite/like a tweet and then see the count go up by more than one (due to others liking it).
-2. Best practices for delegate patern vs notifications.
-3. Best practices for constructing/naming delegate methods.

 ## Video Walkthrough